sonika-shah/sonika-shah/README.md

 I'm an Undergrad Student pursuing CSE.
 I'm a Tech-Enthusiast and passionate about learning and working with new tech.
 <br>

- I love learning new technologies and problem-solving.
-Recently enjoy contributing to open source.
+ I love learning and building new stuff.
 <br><br>

  Also, I like sharing my learning and programming knowledge by writing technical articles.<br>